tuzig/gizajs/README.md

     In memory of Giza Goldfarb, @daonb's grandmother may her soul rest in peace

-This is a shot at displaying a *Bio Chronus* - a life's chronology in single screen.
+This project displays a *Bio Chronus* - a life's chronology in single screen.

 The code draws arcs, labels and images on an HTML5 canvas, making it simple and fast to scale and transition.
 We are following the KISS methodology keeping